Buckeye chicken: Characteristics

 The Buckeye male weighs an average of 9 lb, and the hen 6.5 lb.
 The breed has yellow skin and lays brown eggs.
 Its primary color is a mahogany red with black tails; sometimes males have other dark feathering.
 According to the breed standard, a Buckeye's plumage should ideally resemble the hue of an Ohio Buckeye's seeds.
 Especially in the hen, the breed is very similar in appearance to the Rhode Island Red.
 The Buckeye can be differentiated by a bar of slate color on the back feathers close to the body; the body is also much more compact, with a short yet broad back.

 The Buckeye is the only purely American breed to sport a pea comb, and this, combined with its stocky build, makes it a supremely cold hardy chicken.
 Other breeds of fowl developed in the U.S. (such as the Ameraucana) may sport pea combs, but these chickens were bred primarily from foreign birds.
 It bears some traits of Game fowl in frame and disposition, being assertive in character and a very good forager.
 Generally calm, the cock birds in rare cases may become aggressive.
 Despite its game heritage, it tolerates confinement well, although it will be much happier and produce better if allowed to range on grass.
-The Buckeye is said by breeders to be disinclined towards feather picking.
+The Buckeye is said by breeders to be disinclined towards feather picking even in confinement, and to make prolific hunters of mice and other pests.
 A good meat producer and layer of between 150 and 200 eggs per year, the Buckeye is a dual-purpose chicken well-suited to small farmyard and backyard flocks.